Is powder coating more durable than liquid paint?

 Will the powder coating fill-in the factory “butt welded“ seam?

-No. All of the seams that I have seen are very large and could not possibly be filled in by powder coating alone unless they have been ground down or filled prior to coating.
+No. All of the seams that we have seen are very large and could not be filled in by powder coating alone.
+They need to be ground down or filled prior to coating.

 Can I have powder coated wheels re-powder coated?